"The network crashed"

 d.
 Uncheck [ ] "Internet Protocol Version 6 (TCP/IPv6)"

-e.
-When you delete the current, active IPV6, and click OK, the computer will re-prompt to select "home/work/public".
+When you uncheck the current, active IPV6, and click OK, Windows 7 and Vista will prompt to re-select "home/work/public".
 Choose the appropriate type of network connection; for most, select "Home."

 Click Cancel.

-f.
-Do the same for *all* other Network adapters, even if they are not connected or you are not using them, including Bluetooth and copies of the existing wireless.
-Do this especially for the Wired connection.
+e.
+Do the same for *all* other Network adapters, unchecking [ ] IPV6 -- even if they are not connected or you are not using them.
+Uncheck for Bluetooth and other copies of the existing wireless that might exist.
+Also uncheck IPV6 on the Wired connection.

 You must reboot before proceeding to the next step.
-Upon reboot, the PC will prompt you to re-establish the wireless internet connection.
+Upon reboot, the PC may prompt to re-establish the wireless internet connection.
 Choose "Home Network" or "Work Network", as appropriate.

 Once rebooted, continue with this step.